manuel-munoz-aguirre/PyHIST/docs/tutorial.md

 ![borders_argument](resources/borders_argument.png)

 The same logic applies for `--corners` parameter.
 The checking of borders/corners is mutually exclusive - only one can be set at a time.
 By default, determination of background is done using the borders.
 For the complete list of parameters, refer to the [parameters](parameters.md) page.

+# Experimental file support<a name="experimental_support"></a>
+PyHIST was developed with Aperio SVS/TIFF files in mind.
+However, we currently also provide experimental support for the following formats:
+* Hamamatsu (.ndpi, .vms)
+* Trestle (.tif)